-Now in its second year, the annual Liz Cherry Jones Memorial Commission (LCJMC) was created in 2021 by Matthew Jones in memory of his late sister, Liz Cherry Jones (April 28, 1955 – August 1, 2017), a lifelong artist and educator.
+Now in its fourth year, the annual Liz Cherry Jones Memorial Commission (LCJMC) was created in 2021 by Matthew Jones in memory of his late sister, Liz Cherry Jones (April 28, 1955 – August 1, 2017), a lifelong artist and educator.

 This partnership with Howard University’s Department of Theatre Arts commissions recent alumni and undergraduate artists at Howard to create new performance works for the Company.
 The Commission supports performing artists of all kinds, including choreographers, composers, dramatic artists, filmmakers, and interdisciplinary artists.
 The goal of the Commission is to foster and support the awardee’s entrance into their professional arts career and to carry on Ms. Jones' legacy as a passionate advocate for arts education.